jwjw-analytics/airfare-tracker/README.md

   <img width="956" alt="스크린샷 2021-03-24 오후 9 58 39" src="https://user-images.githubusercontent.com/44926255/112314231-1fe1e300-8cec-11eb-91c7-30fbea36dcc0.png">
 </p>

 Once scraping for each route is completed, data are saved in Excel file.
-Number of output excel files should be same as number of target routes you have specified in target.xlsx.
+Number of output Excel files should be same as number of target routes you have specified in target.xlsx.

 ### Data Wrangling